developer-zebra/developer-zebra-site/src/mx/4-3/security/devadmin/index.md

 >For devices that do not have GMS, turning off the Unknown Sources Option would prevent device users from loading applications at all, since they do not have support for Google Play.
 Zebra devices that do not have GMS will typically default the Unknown Sources Option on by default so device users will have at least some method to install applications.
 The Unknown Sources Option can then be turned off to disallow device users from loading applications at all.

 >**Note:** The Unknown Sources Option only affects whether device users are allowed to install applications.
-It does not have any effect on whether applications can be programmatically installed, such as using the AppMgr Feature Type.
+It does not have any effect on whether applications can be programmatically installed, such as using the AppMgr.
 The presumption is that any application that can be trusted to install other applications without involving or notifying the device user can be trusted to install only suitable applications and therefore whether those applications come from the Google Play Store or not is immaterial.

 >This parm allows you to turn the Unknown Sources Option on or off, both on devices that have GMS and those that do not have GMS.